Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAPage.md

 app/console kuma:generate:page
 ```

-It will ask for a table prefix name (I'm still using sb_) and a page name, which is the PHP class name of the
+It will ask for a table prefix name (I'm still using `sb_`) and a page name, which is the PHP class name of the
 page to generate.
-Since I want to display my Employees on this page, I'll call it EmployeesPage.
+Since I want to display my Employees on this page, I'll call it `EmployeesPage`.

 Now, the generator will ask for custom fields to add to this page.
 By default a title and page title field will always
 be created.
 As we don't need any extra fields, just press return to continue.